Tutoriel & patron | Sac banane en cuir - 2 tailles

 banana leather tutorial

-Stitch 2 mm all around the zipper (using the presser foot for zipper) .
+Stitch 2 mm all around the zipper (using the zipper presser foot) .

 banana leather tutorial

-Put the two pieces of fabric P9 on the same side (towards the bottom of piece P3).
-One of the pieces of the pocket will be longer than the other: overcut it so that the two pieces reach the same height.
+Place the two pieces of fabric P9 on the same side (towards the bottom of piece P3).
+One of the pocket pieces will be longer than the other: overcut it so that the two pieces arrive at the same height.

 banana leather tutorial